wpovernight/woocommerce-pdf-invoices-packing-slips/readme.txt

 == Changelog ==

-= 3.7.0 (2023-10-17) =
+= 3.7.0 (2023-10-18) =
 * New: adds `payment_date()` function to be used in templates
 * New: adds UBL as additional output format for documents
 * New: bump min required PHP version to 7.2
-* New: bump min required WordPress version to 4.4 (which was already implicitly required by the minimum required WooCommerce version)
+* New: bump min required WordPress version to 4.4 (which was already implicitly by the minimum required WooCommerce version)
 * Tweak: switch `wpo_wcpdf_before_html` and `wpo_wcpdf_before_html` hooks positions
 * Tweak: hide next Invoice number if displaying order number
 * Tweak: removed legacy `normalize_path` functions and replaced with `wp_normalize_path`